 We already deliver chemotherapy at a number of local sites, both through fixed clinics in local hospitals and primary care centres and through the Christie Mobile Chemotherapy Unit as well as patients' homes where clinically appropriate.
 In 2014-15, over 80% of clinically appropriate treatments were delivered within 20 minutes drive of our patients' homes.
 The Christie has recently developed its Chemotherapy Strategy for the next three years and our vision is one continuing to expand the option of local chemotherapy delivery.

 Christie @ Radiotherapy Services

 Local delivery of radiotherapy services is a core aim at The Christie.
-We have established two satellite radiotherapy units at Salford Royal Hospital and at the Royal Oldham Hospital.
+We have established two radiotherapy units at Salford Royal Hospital and at the Royal Oldham Hospital.
 We would like to deliver more radiotherapy locally and are currently considering a range of approaches to expand our network of radiotherapy.